|Schedule||The Term Paper||Vocabulary|

 Grades will be based on a total of 500 possible points:

-There will be five quizzes, one on each section of the course.
-There will be one term paper of approximately 3,000 words, whose topic must be determined by Monday, March 25th.
+There will be four quizzes.
+There will be one term paper of approximately 3,000 words, whose topic must be determined by Thursday, October 30th.
 There will be a final examination whose form will be discussed during the course.
 Attendance to the classes is required, as is participation in class discussions.
 Attendance and participation will be graded.
 The grading distribution will be as follows: